sr99622/libonvif/README.md

 <h3>Windows</h3>

-Windows does not require a virtual machine, it's too hard to build anyway.
+Windows does not require a virtual machine, it's too much work to build anyway.
 You will need to un-install any system python versions however, as this will mess up the linker and the python binaries will not work.
 You could do this from a virtual machine and avoid that issue, but you'll get no help from me on that front.
-You will need to have git already installed on your machine
+You will need to have git already installed on your machine.

 ```
 git clone --recursive https://github.com/sr99622/libonvif